 Remittance and Repatriation of RMB Risk.
 Repatriations of RMB are currently not subject to, any lock-up periods or prior regulatory approval; although authenticity and compliance reviews will be conducted and monthly reports on remittances and repatriations will be submitted to the State Administration of Foreign Exchange of the PRC by the local custodian.
 The repatriation process may be subject to certain requirements set out in the relevant regulations (e.g. submission of certain documents when repatriating the realised cumulative profits).
 Completion of the repatriation process may be subject to delay.
 There is no assurance that PRC rules and regulations will not change or that repatriation restrictions will not be imposed in the future.
 Further, such changes to the PRC rules and regulations may be applied retroactively.
 Any restrictions on repatriation imposed in respect of the Sub-Fund's cash may have an adverse effect on the Sub-Fund's ability to meet redemption requests.
-Furthermore, as the local custodian's review on authenticity and compliance with the RQFII rules and regulations.
+Furthermore, as the local custodian's review on authenticity and compliance is conducted on each repatriation, the repatriation may be delayed or even rejected by the local custodian in case of non-compliance with the RQFII rules and regulations.
 In such case, it is expected that redemption proceeds will be paid to the redeeming shareholder as soon as practicable and after the completion of the repatriation of funds concerned.
 The actual time required for the completion of the relevant repatriation will be beyond the RQFII-Investment Manager's control.